matvign/batchrenamer/documentation.md

 pathlib
 * full blown directory management
+* supports many os
 * has its own implementation of glob
 * hashable
 * complex

-At the moment we're using glob. pathlib is an option if we want less imports.
+At the moment we're using glob. pathlib is an option if we want less imports or want os compatability.

 ## 1.3.1 File renaming filters